SopiMlab/DeepLearningWithAudio/02_ddsp/training/azure_training.md

 Run it as follows:
 ```
-./dlwa.py ddsp make-dataset --input_name your_name/violin --dataset_name your_name/myviolindataset
+./dlwa.py ddsp make-dataset --input_name violin --dataset_name myviolindataset
 ```

-It will look into the input directory `input/your_name/violin` and save the corresponding data.tfrecord files in the output directory `dataset/ddsp/your_name/myviolindataset`.
+It will look into the input directory `input/violin` and save the corresponding data.tfrecord files in the output directory `dataset/ddsp/myviolindataset`.

 __Note__:
-- *your_name/violin* and  *your_name/myviolindataset* should be replaced with your own folder names.
+- *violin* and  *myviolindataset* should be replaced with your own folder names.
 - By default, this command uses specific parameters.
 To modify these parameters, you can use the [custom and extra arguments](../../utilities/dlwa/README.md#custom-argument-extra-argument).